apecloud/kbcli/docs/user_docs/cli/kbcli_bench_redis-benchmark.md

 ### Options

 ```
       --clients ints            number of parallel connections (default [50])
       --cluster string          the cluster of database
-      --cpu string            the cpu of benchmark pod
       --data-size int           data size of set/get value in bytes (default 3)
       --database string         database name
       --driver string           the driver of database
       --extra-args strings      extra arguments for benchmark
   -h, --help                    help for redis-benchmark
       --host string             the host of database
       --key-space int           use random keys for SET/GET/INCR, random values for SADD
+      --limit-cpu string        the limit cpu of benchmark
-      --memory string         the memory of benchmark pod
+      --limit-memory string     the limit memory of benchmark
       --password string         the password of database
       --pipeline int            pipelining num requests.
 Default 1 (no pipeline). (default 1)
       --port int                the port of database
       --quiet                   quiet mode.
 Just show query/sec values (default true)
+      --request-cpu string      the request cpu of benchmark
+      --request-memory string   the request memory of benchmark
       --requests int            total number of requests (default 10000)
       --tests string            only run the comma separated list of tests.
 The test names are the same as the ones produced as output.
       --tolerations strings     Tolerations for benchmark, such as '"dev=true:NoSchedule,large=true:NoSchedule"'
       --user string             the user of database
 ```

 ### Options inherited from parent commands